GrapesJS/grapesjs/docs/modules/Style-manager.md

 const btnCmp = wrapperCmp.find('button')[0];
 btnCmp && sm.select(btnCmp);

-// You can also select as a target some CSS query sm.select('.btn > span');
+// You can also select CSS query as a target sm.select('.btn > span');

-// Once the target is selected, you can check its current style object.
+// Once the target is selected, you can check its current style object console.log(sm.getSelected()?.getStyle());

+// and update all selected target styles when necessary sm.addStyleTargets({ color: 'red' });
 ```

 <!--